x

 Investigators still have not yet found any link to missing person Caleb Harris, who disappeared from a nearby apartment complex, March 4th.

-The Center for Human Identification based at The University of North Texas Health Science Center at Fort Worth (UNTCHI) is set to receive the remains.
+The Center for Human Identification based at The University of North Texas Health Science Center at Fort Worth is set to receive the remains.

 It is the foremost resource in the United States for the identification of missing persons and unidentified human remains.